 How can employers and funders, among others, verify my certification?
-Newly certified BCaBAs appear in the Certificant Registry within 48 hours of passing the examination.
-The Certificant Registry shows the status of your certification and recertification date, and if your certification becomes inactive for any reason (e.g., you do not have a supervisor on record with the BACB), this will be indicated on the registry.
+Newly certified BCBAs appear in the Certificant Registry within 48 hours of passing the examination.
+The Certificant Registry shows the status of your certification and recertification date, and if your certification becomes inactive for any reason, this will be indicated on the registry.